Privilege Escalation

 Sudo Rights Lab setups for Privilege Escalation

-Now we will start our task of privilege escalation.
+Then we will start our task of privilege escalation.
 For this very first we have to set up our lab of pip command with administrative rights.
-After that we will check for the pip command that what influence it has after getting sudo rights and how we can use it more for privilege escalation.
+After that, we will check for the pip command and what influence it has after getting sudo rights and how we can use it more for privilege escalation.

 It can be clearly understood by the below image in which I have created a local user (test) who own all sudo rights as root and can achieve all task as admin.